 Susan Day is the granddaughter of Walter Percy Day and niece of Peter Ellenshaw, both matte shot and special effects artists.
-She was born in Uxbridge, near London, in 1943 to the cameraman and photographer Thomas Sydney Day and Irene Winifred Day, née Hook, raised in Sunbury-on-Thames and educated at Ashford Grammar School (Middlesex).
+She was born in Uxbridge, near London, to the cameraman and photographer Thomas Sydney Day and Irene Winifred Day, née Hook, raised in Sunbury-on-Thames and educated at Ashford Grammar School (Middlesex).
 At the age of sixteen, she emigrated with her parents and sister, the artist and author Sonia Day to the West Indies, to Jamaica and later the Bahamas.
 Various jobs included a stint decorating ceramic plates at the Bahamian branch of the Chelsea Pottery, run by the artist David Rawnsley (1909-1977).

 In 1968, Day settled in Paris, where she formed lasting friendships with the artists Richard Davies (1973-1991) and Holley Chirot (1942-1984).
 She read Islamic art at the Ecole du Louvre, graduating in 1985 with a thesis devoted to the Ottoman Turkish carpet collection of Les Arts Décoratifs.
 From 1981 to 2004 she worked for the Institut Français d'Architecture/Cité de l'architecture et du patrimoine, as Chief Librarian.
 During this period she wrote monographies on the architect-decorators Louis Süe and Jean-Charles Moreux, and organized an exhibition on the work of the former, in addition to contributing notices to the Macmillan Dictionary of Art and the Allegemeines Künstlerlexikon.